 There are also a few idiomatic expressions that simply need to be learned, although that comes naturally with time: La manzana es verde, the apple is green.
 La manzana está verde, the apple is unripe.
 Está muy bien la comida, the meal tastes very good.

-Note that sometimes estar is modified by an adverb such as bien rather than being followed by an adjective.
+Note that sometimes estar is modified by an adverb such as bien rather than an adjective.
 Estoy bien, I'm fine.

 |Él, ella, usted||es||está|